PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Download-Cmdlet.md

 # Download Cmdlet

-This RFC is to propose the design of a new cmdlet specialized for remote file downloads to compliment the existing Web Cmdlets.
+This RFC is to propose the design of a new cmdlet specialized for remote file downloads to complement the existing Web Cmdlets.

 ## Motivation